rcriii42/DHLLDV/DHLLDV_Framework_xlsm/README.txt

 The file in this folder is copyright Prof. Dr. ir.
 Sape A. Miedema.
-Professor Miedema distributes the spreadsheet free of chareg with the following request and disclaimer:
+Professor Miedema distributes the spreadsheet free of charge with the following request and disclaimer:

 If you use this Excel Workbook in any type of publication, please use the following reference:
 Miedema, S.A., "Slurry Transport: Fundamentals, A Historical Overview & The Delft Head Loss & Limit Deposit Velocity Framework" Supplementary Excel Workbook.
 Delft University of Technology, Delft, the Netherlands, March 2017.